zafergurel/HashComparer/ReadMe.md

 For instance to scan the "d" directory under "a" (a->b->c->d), the search level should be 4.

 **SearchPattern:** This is the file filter that specifies which files will be included.
 The default is * which means all files.
 To include for example just pdf and xlsx files, *.pdf;*.xlsx should be the value.

+## Notes for Developers

+It's a .Net application.
+The development IDE is Visual Studio Community 2017.
+The target framework is 4.6.1.